graytonio/Commvault/README.md

-# DSM Automation Suite
+# Commvault Billing System

 ## Summary:
-A web tool designed to stream line the manual processes in DSM.
-It includes the following tools with more to come in the future.
+A web tool designed to stream line the manual processes of billing from Commvault data in DSM.

-Note:
-Connection details are contained in the not included options file and should be changed for production

 ## Setup
 ```